 RESPONSE TO THE WORD

-Affirmation of Faith: ~ Adapted from A Brief Statement of Faith, section 4
+* Affirmation of Faith: Adapted from the Confession of 1967

 Intercessory Prayers of the People